timescale/docs/timescaledb/overview/core-concepts/timescale-kubernetes.md

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/timescaledb-single.png" alt="Illustration of Highly Available TimescaleDB without backups to S3" width="640"/>

-When you deploy on AWS Elastic Kubernetes Service the Pods are scheduled on nodes which run in different Availability Zones (AZs).
-An AWS Elastic Load Balancer (ELB) is configured to handle routing incoming traffic to the master Pod.
+When you deploy on AWS Elastic Kubernetes service the Pods are scheduled on nodes which run in different availability zones (AZs).
+An AWS Elastic load balancer (ELB) is configured to handle routing incoming traffic to the master Pod.

 <highlight type="note">
 The backup to S3 is disabled by default.
 To configure backup location, credentials, schedules, and more, see the [Administrator Guide](https://github.com/timescale/timescaledb-kubernetes/blob/master/charts/timescaledb-single/admin-guide.md/).